marcuswhybrow/ray-peat-rodeo/content/2020-04-26-a-new-landscape-of-life-and-learning.md

 And it happened that in the spring term a visitor from The University of Illinois came to give a lecture.
 He was invited without assigning a topic.
 And when he got there he lectured on the Biological effects of radioactive isotopes.
 Just what I had been talking my students about.
 And he was, that week, fired from his job at The University of Illinois without mentioning his anti-war, anti-bomb test position, but accusing him of supporting sexual freedom among college students.

-But the effect of his lecture on radiation was disturbing to the administrators at my college, and it ended up with me getting fired, and that immediately led me to think about the general issue of *College* education, modelling it, for example, on [[Bertrand Russell]]'s school and the other experimental schools I had read about in the early part of the century.
+But the effect of his lecture on radiation was disturbing to the administrators at my college, and it ended up with me getting fired, and that immediately led me to think about the general issue of *College* education, modelling it, for example, on [[Russell, Bertrand|Bertrand Russell's]] school and the other experimental schools I had read about in the early part of the century.

 So I decided to start my own college.
 The professor from Illinois was going on a lecture tour about academic freedom.
 He was in the news about suing The University of Illinois, and in his lectures he mentioned that we were starting a college that would be free from intervention by trustees.